 Will any payments on these loans be deferred?

 Yes.
-Deferment of principal and interest for not less than six months and extending up to one year.
+Payments of principal and interest are subject to deferment for not less than six months and extending up to one year.

 Will these loans require the same credit support (collateral and priority) as current SBA 7(a) loans?

 The SBA has waived the collateral and personal guarantee requirements.
 Participating lenders will rely on borrower’s good faith certification supported by payroll reports filed with the IRS and other substantiating documentation allowing for a streamlined due diligence to the underwriting process.

 For six months, SBA is required to pay all principal, interest, and fees on all existing SBA loan products including 7(a), Community Advantage, 504, and Microloan programs.

 The Act designates that businesses that received funding under the “Paycheck Protection Program” are not eligible for EIDLs.